MicrosoftDocs/customer-insights/ci-docs/diagnostics.md

 - An active [Azure Subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
 - [Administrator](permissions.md#admin) permissions in Customer Insights.
-- **Contributor** and **User Access Administrator** role on the destination resource on Azure.
+- [Contributor and User Access Administrator role](/azure/role-based-access-control/role-assignments-portal) on the destination resource on Azure.
 The resource can be an Azure Data Lake Storage account, an Azure Event Hub, or an Azure Log Analytics workspace.
-For more information, see [Add or remove Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-portal).
-This permission is necessary while configuring diagnostic settings in Customer Insights, it can be changed after successful setup.
+This permission is necessary while configuring diagnostic settings in Customer Insights, but it can be changed after successful setup.
 - [Destination requirements](/azure/azure-monitor/platform/diagnostic-settings#destination-requirements) for Azure Storage, Azure Event Hub, or Azure Log Analytics are met.
 - At least the **Reader** role on the resource group the resource belongs to.